 • Repetition

-They make a great supplement to your editing toolkit, but note that they still have serious limitations.
+They make a great supplement to your book-editing toolkit but note that they still have serious limitations.
 They’re no substitute for a human editor.

-Think of a professional editor as your alpha reader.
+Think of professional book editing as your alpha reader.
 They treat your manuscript as a manuscript — a living document in which they can make changes and suggestions.

 Beta readers instead treat your manuscript as a book.
 They might note a few mistakes along the way, but they give you general impressions about what they like and what they don’t.
 They can help you understand how close the manuscript is to being done.